JogulaRoy/AgroVision-Project/README.md

 # AgroVision-Project AI-Powered Agriculture Support Platform
-this is ai-powered website for agriculture with features like scan &amp; detect diseases and get recommendations , ai-powered AgroBot , financial guidance [ subsidies-loans] and profit/loss calculator , weather forecast.
+this is ai-powered website for agriculture with features like scan and  detect diseases and get recommendations , ai-powered AgroBot , financial guidance [ subsidies-loans] and profit/loss calculator , weather forecast.

 AgroVision is a web-based platform designed to support farmers, agriculture students, and agronomists by providing essential tools for crop management, financial planning, and and real-time information.
 This is my first self-learned full-stack project, created with the intention of offering practical agricultural assistance through modern technologies.

-## Features
+Features

-###*1.
-AI Chatbot for Agriculture Support**
+1. AI Chatbot for Agriculture Support
 A built-in chatbot that answers user queries related to:
 - Crop management
 - Fertilizers and soil care